killerwhale1125/killerwhale1125/README.md

 ## Personal Information
-- name : han jae min
+- name : jae min

 ## Features
 - Displays daily and total page views on your page.